rrwick/Badread/README.md

 ### Chimeras

-Chimeric reads can occur in real datasets for two possible reasons: 1) fragments of DNA were actually ligated together before sequencing (probably more common library preps that use ligase), and 2) two or more reads were sequenced in quick succession such that the sequencing software didn't recognise them as separate (an in-silico chimera).
+Chimeric reads can occur in real datasets for two possible reasons: 1) fragments of DNA were actually ligated together before sequencing (probably more common in library preps that use ligase), and 2) two or more reads were sequenced in quick succession such that the sequencing software didn't recognise them as separate (an _in silico_ chimera).
 Chimeras can occur on both PacBio and Nanopore sequencing platforms.

 As an example, imagine you used `--chimeras 2` to set chimeras to 2%.
 After making a sequence fragment, Badread then has a 2% chance of making another fragment and concatenating on to the first.
 It then has a 2% chance of concatenating on yet another fragment, and so on.
 This means that about 2% of the reads will be chimeras of two or more fragments, (2%)<sup>2</sup> will be chimeras of three or more, (2%)<sup>3</sup> will be chimeras of four or more, and so on.
-If you are using start/end adapters, they will sometimes (but not always) be added in between the fragments.
+If you are using start/end adapters, they will sometimes (but not always) be added between the fragments.

 ### Small plasmid bias

-Small circular plasmids can be underrepresented in long read sequencing (a topic addressed in [Completing bacterial genome assemblies with multiplex MinION sequencing](http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000132)).
+Small circular plasmids can be underrepresented in long read sequencing – a topic addressed in [Completing bacterial genome assemblies with multiplex MinION sequencing](http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000132).
+In short, it is necessary to avoid excessive DNA shearing in order to achieve long read lengths.
+But (at least for ligation-based preps) an unsheared circular plasmid can't be sequenced because it has no blunt ends for adapter ligation.
+So plasmids on the low end of the read-length distribution will be sequenced at lower-than-expected depth.

 Badread simulates this effect if you use the `--small_plasmid_bias` option.
-When turned on, Badread tosses out any fragment that lands in a circular reference which is smaller than the fragment size.
+When turned on, Badread tosses out fragments that land in a circular reference which is smaller than the fragment size.
 The degree of bias is therefore strongly dependent on the fragment length distribution (specifically how much of the distribution is less than the plasmid's size).
 Note that this only affects _circular_ sequences – linear sequences are unaffected.